Crown Jewel (2018): Background

-The event was held at the King Saud University Stadium in Riyadh, Saudi Arabia.
+The inaugural Crown Jewel was held at the King Saud University Stadium in Riyadh, Saudi Arabia.

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-The first pay-per-view (PPV) and WWE Network event under this partnership, the Greatest Royal Rumble, was held at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah on April 27.
-On September 17, 2018, a follow-up titled Crown Jewel was announced to take place on November 2 and feature wrestlers from the Raw and SmackDown brand divisions.
-It was originally to take place at the King Fahd International Stadium in Riyadh, but was later changed to the King Saud University Stadium, also in Riyadh.
+The first pay-per-view (PPV) and livestreaming event under this partnership, the Greatest Royal Rumble, was held at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah on April 27.
+On September 17, 2018, a follow-up titled Crown Jewel was announced to take place on Friday, November 2 and feature wrestlers from the Raw and SmackDown brand divisions.
+It was originally to take place at the King Fahd International Stadium in Riyadh, but was later changed to the city's King Saud University Stadium.
+In addition to the main card airing live at 7:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time) on traditional PPV worldwide, it was available to livestream on the WWE Network.

 In 2015, WWE terminated Hulk Hogan's contract due to a report by the National Enquirer and Radar Online of a partially racist rant made by Hogan on his controversial leaked sex tape; he was heard expressing disgust with the notion of his daughter dating black men, referenced by the repeated use of the racial slur "nigger".
 On July 15, 2018, after a three-year suspension, the company reinstated Hogan into the WWE Hall of Fame, and on October 31, it was announced that Hogan would be the host of Crown Jewel.